ivanhanigan/ivanhanigan.github.com.raw/_posts/2013-12-24-a-few-best-practices-for-statistical-programming.md

 #### Best Practices for Statistical Programming

 - Write Out a Directed Acyclic Graph (DAG)
-- Vectorize Your Operations (profile your code and understand where it spends its time)
+- Vectorize Your Operations
+- Profile your code and understand where it spends its time
 - Generate Data and Fit Models
 - Correctness: always ensure that code infers  parameters of models given simulated data with known parameters.